AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 4. Use in Flavors

-5-Methyl furfural is utilized across multiple flavor categories, including bakery, confectionery, and dairy.
-It serves as a key component in creating caramel, nutty, and roasted profiles.
-Typical use levels in finished food products range from 1 to 50 ppm, depending on the desired intensity and application.
-It is generally stable under typical processing conditions but may degrade under extreme heat or acidic environments.
+5-Methyl furfural is utilized across multiple flavor categories, including bakery, confectionery, and nut flavors.
+It serves as a key impact note, providing depth and authenticity to caramel and roasted profiles.
+Typical use levels in finished food products range from 0.5 to 10 ppm, with variations depending on the specific application and desired intensity.
+The compound is generally stable under typical food processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature